 Contentious or contested probate (also referred to as challenging a will) is unfortunately becoming more widespread.
-In particular, wills being contested in the High Court are up 25% in recent years.
+In particular, wills being contested in the High Court are increasing rapidly – the number of cases rose from 227 in 2018 to 368 in 2019 – a 62% rise in a single year.
 However estate disputes and contested probate cases are often complex, and you need to make sure that you choose a solicitor specialising in this area of law.

 In addition to our probate work, we have a team of solicitors specialising in both bringing and defending contested probate cases both locally throughout Wiltshire, Hampshire, Somerset and Dorset and nationally throughout England and Wales from our offices in Salisbury, Andover, Fordingbridge and Amesbury.

 Thinking of contesting probate?
 Call our highly experienced team on FREEPHONE 0800 1404544 for FREE initial phone advice – no strings attached.

 Contested Probate – please think twice

 Please think carefully before contesting probate.
 Quite apart from the stress and financial cost an estate dispute claim brings, it often causes irreparable damage to family relationships.